Long URL Management Automation

 • Column range

-Later, we have to integrate a 0CodeKit module with the event "Create a Shortened URL" and fill the required fields.
+Later, we have to integrate a 0CodeKit module with the event "Create a Shortened URL" and fill in the required fields.
 For the field "Destination URL", we need to enter the item that refers to the column that contains the long URLs.
-Then, for the field "Custom identifier", we can give the URL a custom name, or we can leave it empty and 0CodeKit chooses one for us.
+Then, for the field "Custom identifier", we can give the URL a custom name, or we can leave it empty, and 0CodeKit chooses one for us.

 • Spreadsheet ID